(Image: Jonathan Moorhouse)

 Accessibility at seminar

 The accessible entrance to the SKS main building is around the corner from the main entrance, at Mariankatu.
 Press the button saying “Neuvonta” or call the number +358-(0)40 534 8933, and you will get assistance.
 You can access the conference hall with an elevator (the door is heavy, if needed call for assistance +358-(0)40 534 8933).
 There is an accessible toilet at the bottom floor that can be reached with the elevator.
-There is an induction loop in the conference hall.
+NB!
+We have found out at last minute that the venue’s induction loop is not working.
+If you need it, please contact email@example.com as soon as possible, and we will find a solution.
 Assisting dogs are welcome.

 The language of the conference is English.
-If needed we will arrange Speech-to-text-interpretation.
-Let us know about your needs upon registration, and please register by September 24th if you need Speech-to-text-interpretation.
 If you have any questions about the accessibility of the program or the seminar venue please contact firstname.lastname@example.org.

 We will inform you about the accessibility of the guided tours and the restaurant later.